evanbattaglia/tabry/sh/bash/README.md

   added on, to make tab completion specific for the program.
 This is generated for each command when the user runs "mycommand completion bash", which calls `Tabry::Shells::Bash.generate`.
-A new function for each CLI so different CLIs can use different versions of tabrygq without interfering with each other.
+A new function for each CLI so different CLIs can use different versions of tabry without interfering with each other.
   The name `_tabry_completions_internal_` is replaced in `lib/tabry/shells/bash.rb` in the `generate` method, so if modifying `tabry_bash_core.sh`, you should if make sure the substitution still works properly.
+  See also "Adding Tab Completion to your CLI" in the main README.
 * You can also use Tabry to add tab completion to other non-Tabry CLIs.
 In this case, the `_tabry_completions_internal_` function is used as-is; it is sourced from `tabry_bash.sh`.
 See `tabry_bash.sh` for details and